 - Protein/X-ray crystallography

 - Medicinal chemistry

 - PhD, University of Connecticut

 In 2015, Dr. Frey accepted her first faculty position at Long Island University (LIU) Arnold and Marie Schwartz College of Pharmacy and Health Sciences.
 During her 3.5-year appointment, Dr. Frey taught medicinal chemistry in the professional pharmacy program and pharmacology/medicinal chemistry in the MS graduate program.
 Dr. Frey also conducted research at LIU and mentored several MS students conducting dissertation research.
 Dr. Frey received the AACP New Investigator Award in 2017 to develop computational and experimental methods to predict HIV drug resistance.
-She also received several internal grants at LIU to support various research projects in computational chemistry and structural biology.
+She also received several internal grants at LIU and FDU to support various research projects.

 Important Note: Faculty profiles may include links to one or more non-FDU websites, including websites self-maintained by faculty to provide additional information about their publications, scholarly pursuits, and other information of interest.
 If you click on these links, you will be leaving the FDU-maintained website and will be directed to a site that is not under the control of FDU.
 FDU is not responsible for the content or accessibility of linked non-FDU websites.
 If, however, you experience a problem with the content or accessibility of a linked website, please contact us using the information on our Accessibility page.